 This recipe can be made with fresh or frozen fruit, so it's easy to save money.
 Shop in season, buy in bulk, and make from scratch when you can--all good ways of saving money on a plant-based diet.

 Did I mention this recipe is ridiculously easy?
 Read on to find out just how easy.

 Well, you'll need some fruit.
 For an 8 oz jar of jam you'll need about 10 oz of fruit, frozen or fresh.

 You'll need a little bit of water.
-Depending on the water content of the fruit you're using, you may need between 2 - 4 tbsp of water.
-I used 4 tbsp (or 1/4 cup) for this recipe--and I was using both fresh and frozen strawberries because I had them on hand.
+Depending on the water content of the fruit you're using, you may need between 2 - 4 tablespoon of water.
+I used 4 tablespoon (or ¼ cup) for this recipe--and I was using both fresh and frozen strawberries because I had them on hand.

 For frozen fruit, start with less water and add more if you need to, since they may let off some liquid as they melt.